 So what comes first?

-We highly recommend finding a physical (mineral based) sunscreen, to start, skin care product should be applied first, your favorite moisturizer or your favorite Emani Primer Serum.
+We highly recommend finding a physical (mineral based) sunscreen, to start, apply skin care product first, your favorite moisturizer or your favorite Emani Perfect 10 Serum.
 This base allow nutrients and help to balance your skin and it has a primer built in to prolong makeup wear.
-There are powdered mineral sunscreens you can sweep over your makeup, so you never have to worry about smudging or caking your foundation!
+Powdered mineral sunscreens can be swept over makeup to prevent smudging or caking.

 If you're looking for Emani products with SPF perfect for your skin, checkout these products: